RamonPage/ex_azure_key_vault/README.md

 :ok
 ```

-## Using client assertion to connect to Azure
+## Connecting with client assertion

 For additional security, `ex_azure_key_vault` accepts client assertion instead of a client secret.
 To do so, first you need to upload a certificate to your Azure App Registration.
 Then pass the certificate SHA-1 thumbprint in base64 format and the private key in PEM format to `ex_azure_key_vault`.